Decentralized Differentially Private Without-Replacement Stochastic Gradient Descent: Simulation Results

 \subsection{The Impact of Privacy Requirement}

-In this subsection, we investigate the impact of privacy requirement on the accuracy of the proposed algorithms.
-In particular, it is assumed that there are 10 collaborative nodes with 60,000 training samples for both datasets.
+In this subsection, we investigate the impact of privacy requirement on the accuracy of the proposed algorithm.
+It is assumed that there are 10 collaborative nodes with 60,000 training samples for both datasets.
 The privacy parameter $\delta$ is set to $\frac{1}{n^2}$.
-The step sizes $\eta_{t}$ are set according to the theoretical analysis in Section \ref{DPSGD}.
-In particular, we set $\eta_t = 0.1$ for the convex case and the regularization parameter is set to $\lambda=0.0001$ for the strongly convex scenarios.
-The mini-batch size is set to $b=50$ while the nodes only run one pass over the whole dataset.
-For the strongly convex case, the diameter of weights $w$ is set to $R=1/\lambda$.
+We set $\eta_t = 0.1$ for the convex case.
+For the strongly convex case, the regularization parameter and the diameter of weights $w$ is set to $\lambda=0.0001$ and $R=1/\lambda$, respectively.
+The mini-batch size is set to $b=50$.